 | Full cross-architecture alignment scaling dataset | Month 12 | 14,400 paired (A,C) measurements across 4+ models | Definitive test of whether embedded alignment scales |

 Team.
-Principal Investigator: Michael Darius Eastwood, author of Infinite Architects (2026), developer of the ARC Principle framework (six-paper suite deposited OSF, cross-domain validation with mean error 2.5%).
+Principal Investigator: Michael Darius Eastwood, author of Infinite Architects (2026), developer of the ARC Principle framework (18-document suite deposited OSF, cross-domain validation with mean error 2.5%).
 Visual Architect: product design engineer, budgeted at £35,000 stipend.
 Measurement protocol sent to NYU experimental team (time crystal paper, Physical Review Letters, Feb 2026).

 If the predictions are correct, this provides the first scalable architecture for alignment that improves with capability rather than degrading.
 If they are wrong, the falsification conditions will demonstrate this clearly, providing valuable negative results.
 Either outcome advances AI safety.
 But only one outcome is funded.